KIILUKKI/Arduino-Stream-Deck/README.md

 Dark‑themed desktop configuration app — set up buttons via dropdowns and text inputs, no code edits required.

-Cross‑platform HID emulation — behaves like a real keyboard for universal software compatibility.
+Cross‑platform HID emulation — behaves like a real keyboard.

    # How It Works:
 Arduino reads button presses and potentiometer values.

 Python (PyQt) desktop app sends your configured key combos to the board and handles key emulation on the host.

-Volume control is handled in real‑time via the potentiometer when set to "volume mode".
+Volume control is handled in real‑time via the potentiometer.

-Special handling for Fn‑style shortcuts (mapped to media controls for OS compatibility).
+Special handling for Fn‑style shortcuts (mapped to media controls for Windows).

    # Why Build It:
 Affordable, open‑source alternative to a Stream Deck.